Steps of the eviction process in Oregon:

 If the tenant does not fix the issue within 14 days, the tenant will need to move out of the rental unit within 30 days of the notice to avoid an eviction lawsuit.

-However, landlords must provide week-to-week tenants with a 7 days’ notice to fix the issue or move out.
+Landlords must provide week-to-week tenants with a 7 days’ notice to fix the issue or move out.
 If the tenant does not fix the issue within 4 days, they will need to move out of the rental unit within 7 days of the notice to avoid an eviction lawsuit.

 Examples of lease violations:

-- Damaging the rental property.
+- Damaging the rental property

-- Having too many people residing in the rental unit.
+- Having too many people residing in the rental unit

-- Letting trash pile up inside the rental unit.
+- Letting trash pile up inside the rental unit

-- Providing a harbor for rodents or bugs.
+- Providing a harbor for rodents or bugs

-Eviction for Drug and Alcohol-Free Housing Units
+Drug and Alcohol-Free Housing

-In Oregon, a landlord can evict a tenant if they are living in a drug and alcohol-free housing and the tenant uses, possesses or shares alcohol, marijuana, illegal drugs, or controlled substances.
 To do so, the landlord must first give 48 hours’ notice to fix the issue or vacate.
 The tenant has 24 hours to change their behavior and correct the issue or they must move out.

 If the tenant fixes the issue but commits the same act within a six-month timeframe, the landlord can serve the tenant with a 24 hours’ notice to vacate.
 The tenant does not have the opportunity to correct the issue and must move out.

-Eviction for Illegal Activity
+Illegal Activity

 In Oregon, a landlord can evict a tenant if they are involved in illegal activity.
 To do so, the landlord must first give 24 hours’ notice to vacate.
 Tenants do not have the opportunity to fix the issue to avoid removal and must move out.